 Let your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.Do not take more than the prescribed dose of tramadol.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.If you experience muscle twitching, tremors, shivering and stiffness, fever, heavy sweating, heart palpitations, restlessness, confusion, agitation, trouble with coordination, severe diarrhea, or think you may have had a seizure, contact your doctor right away.

-11.Myrbetriq (mirabegron) prescribing information.
-Astellas Pharma Technologies, Inc. November, 2015.
+- 11.Myrbetriq (mirabegron) US prescribing information.
+Astellas Pharma Technologies, Inc. April, 2018.